sunrainyg/RandOpt/README.md

 ## Tested versions

-The adapters shell into verl/TRL's **internal** interfaces, so they are version-sensitive: installing never breaks your env, but running an adapter needs a version that still exposes what it calls.
+The adapters shell into verl/TRL's **internal** interfaces, so they are version-sensitive: Installing it won’t break your environment, but running an adapter requires a version that still exposes the APIs it depends on.

 Verified on:

 | component | verified version |
 |-----------|------------------|